gdebarghya/Network-TwoSampleTesting/README.md

 MATLAB implementations for two sample hypothesis tests for networks

 The codes implements the methods in the paper:
 - D. Ghoshdastidar and U. von Luxburg.
 Practical Methods for Graph Two-Sample Testing.
-In *Advances in Neural Information Processing Systems (NIPS)*, 2018
+In *Advances in Neural Information Processing Systems (NIPS)*, 2018 [PDF (including Appendix)](./NIPS2018Paper-WithSupplementary.pdf)

 Please cite this paper if you use these codes/results in your work.